Robsteranium/octopress/source/_posts/2013-03-01-open-data-business-models.markdown

 There is a much greater potential for exploting data where more people have access.
 As a result your data will have greater value when it is open (to see how see below).
 Although you may have to share some of the pie with others, the overall pie (and so potentially your slice too) will be bigger.
 This is particularly obvious for businesses who have ambitions for their data that are beyond their reach.
 It's clear that small businesses may not be able to afford a dedicated resource for data manipulation or scientific analysis.
 It's also true of larger organisations where the analysis is particularly complex and requires the skills of a specialist.
 The notion of a network-effect actually goes a step further to argue that it's impossible for any individual business to realise the full potential of their data internally.
 The data has value for each person that uses it, and in turn each use increases the value of the data.
 This is because data doesn't hold a value *per se* - it's value is only realised when data is interpreted with context as information (i.e. when a datum is combined with another datum).
 If the openness is reciprocal (share-alike) then your data will increase in value as it is shared and linked with other sources.
 You may even reasonably expect to have your data corrected, cleaned, and maintained (reducing the cost of ownership).
 There is also the possiblity of other businesses being able to extract value with niche customisations that you don't have the interest (let alone the capacity or knowledge) to consider.
 It should be apparent that this benefit is not guaranteed in all situations.
 If the pie doesn't get any bigger then there may be little to gain from sharing it.
-The likelihood is that you it may be very hard to predict all possible means of exploiting your data.
+The likelihood is that it may be very hard to predict all possible avenues for exploiting your data.
 Further it's not certain, therefore that keeping data closed a precaution is prudent - it may turn out to be short-sighted...

 ### Risk mitigation - Open it or else